openxc/openxc-python/docs/code-generation.rst

 CAN message.
 By default, a message is enabled.
 If this flag is false, the CAN message and all its signals will be left out of the generated source code.

+``max_frequency`` - (default: 0, no limit) If sending raw CAN messages to the output interfaces, this controls the maximum frequency (in Hz) that the message will be process and let through.
+If using translated signals, setting a max frequency on the message will cascade down to all of the signals within the message (unless overridden).
+The default value (``0``) means that all messages will be processed, and there is no limit imposed by the firmware.
+See the ``max_frequency`` flag documentation for the signal mapping for more information.
+If you want to make sure you don't miss a change in value even when dropping messages, see the ``force_send_changed`` attribute.

+``force_send_changed`` - (default: ``false``) Meant to be used in conjunction with ``max_frequency``, if this is true a raw CAN message will be sent regardless of the given frequency if the value has changed (when using raw CAN passthrough).
+If using translated signals, setting this value on a message will cascade down to all of the signals within the message (unless overridden).
+See the ``force_send_changed`` flag documentation for the signal mapping for more information.

 .. _message-handlers:

 Message Handlers